markuslewin/my-react-template/README.md

 npm run dev
 ```

-To use GitHub Actions for CI/CD, a GitHub repository must exist.
+To enable CI/CD, the project must be a Git repository hosted at GitHub.

 ```bash
 git init